mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 </button>
 ```

-This is because when you destructure `count` you're going to get the value at the time it was created instead of the reactive value.
+When you destructure `count`, you're going to get the value at the time it was created instead of the reactive value.

-You can get around this by using proxied state to "wrap" the value or by returning a function:
+You can get around this by using **proxied** state to "wrap" the value or by returning a function:

 ```ts:counter.svelte.ts
 export function createCounterProxy() {